Dr. Mae-Wan Ho (1941-1916) “In Memory of Dr. Mae-Wan Ho,” by Jeff Kirkpatrick, Ban GMOs Now; May 20, 2016)

 Five: It’s bad farming.
 GMOs don’t address the real issues plaguing agriculture; they’re designed to substitute for or increase the use of proprietary weed and pest control chemicals.
 Patented and genetically altered seeds perpetuate the very worst problems of the industrial food system, and they are undermining the autonomy of the farmers who use them.

-Source: Claire Hope Cummings, Uncertain Peril – Genetic Engineering and the Future of Seeds
+See: Claire Hope Cummings, Uncertain Peril – Genetic Engineering and the Future of Seeds, Beacon Press, (2008)

 © By Claire Hope Cummings 2008; Published by Beacon Press, ISBN-13: 978-0807085813

 Reviews for Uncertain Peril: Genetic Engineering and the Future of Seeds